 M/S Mount Washington-Weirs Beach (Lake Winnipesaukee)

-This year, the M/S Mount Washington is celebrating its 150th anniversary!
-Explore beautiful Lake Winnipesaukee, the largest lake in New Hampshire, aboard one of the cruise line excursions.
+For over 150 years, visitors have been exploring beautiful Lake Winnipesaukee, the largest lake in New Hampshire, aboard one of the M/S Mount Washington's cruise lines excursions.
 Take in a scenic, narrated tour of the lake where you will learn about the history and scenery or enjoy a delicious meal aboard their Sunday Brunch Cruise or Sunset Dinner Cruise.
 The Summer Cocktail Cruise may be more your speed, or perhaps a jaunt aboard the Sophie C, the cruise line’s historic mail boat.

 Experience Squam Boating Excursions-Holderness (Squam Lake)

 Experience beautiful Squam Lake on a private tour, customized to your liking!
-Enjoy basking in the sun, staying in the shade, anchor at one of the coves or sandy beaches for a dip, or enjoy a beautiful New Hampshire sunset with a glass of wine.
+Experience Squam Boating Excursions leaves a day of fun in your hands.
+Enjoy basking in the sun or relaxing in the shade, anchor at one of the coves or sandy beaches for a dip, or enjoy a beautiful New Hampshire sunset with a glass of wine in hand.
 You can also get a tour of where many of the scenes in the movie, On Golden Pond, were filmed.

 The Ammonoosuc River may be difficult to pronounce, but it certainly offers an incredible place to kayak.
 Great Glen Trails offers half-day and full-day Guided Wildlife Kayak Tours which are perfect for families, those who have never been in a kayak, or those wanting a leisurely day on the water.
 You may even see a moose, bald eagle, or osprey!
 Enjoy a stunning Sunset Kayak Tour and if you’re looking for a more intense adventure, book one of their Whitewater Kayak Clinics.